rainbowcores/buddify/README.md

 # buddify
 Allow friends to add songs to a common Spotify playlist/queue from different devices with installing Spotify or using Spotify web.

+Built on Spotify Web API and Python Flask